Paper: newspaper, magazines, catalogs, paper bags, junk mail, residential mixed paper, telephone books, etc.

 Cardboard and Paperboard: cereal boxes, egg cartons, corrugated cardboard, file folders, aseptic milk and juice cartons.
 All of this material should be flattened.

 Other Recyclables: steel or aluminum cans, empty aerosol cans, aluminum foil, glass bottles and jars, jar lids, plastic containers of any color with a PET rating of 1 through 7.
 This includes milk jugs, laundry detergent containers, and many other plastic containers.
-In addition, plastic bags may also be recycled.

 Compact Florescent Light Bulbs: Phinney Lumber, located at 519 Fort Hill Road, will accept unbroken compact florescent light bulbs for recycling free of charge.
 Customers can bring in their CFL bulbs and leave them with a store associate for recycling.